Watch the weekend live on BBC iPlayer (UK)

 The winner’s ceremony is set for 7pm on Sunday.

 You can’t predict the Masters, but let’s try anyway.

 It’s the only major Rory McIlroy hasn’t won yet, but he’s not the force he was.
-Rising star Jason Day scored his first major at the 2015 US PGA, so he’s a good bet.
-But our pick would be Jordan Spieth – he won it last year and he’s still in great form.
+Defending champion Sergio Garcia remains a good bet, but ExpressVPN’s pick would be Jordan Spieth – still one of the top golfers on the planet.